 Method 3: Using the GET_PATH Function

 The GET_PATH method extracts a value from structured data based on a path name.
-It is a GET variation that accepts a variation, OBJECT, or ARRAY value as the first parameter and then extracts the VARIANT value of the field or element using the path name as the second argument.
+A GET variation accepts a variation, OBJECT, or ARRAY value as the first parameter.
+Then, it extracts the VARIANT value of the field or element using the path name as the second argument.

 Path name notation is a typical JavaScript notation consisting of a concatenation of field names (identifiers) followed by dots and index operators [index].
 The leading dot in the first field name is optional.
 The index operations accept non-negative decimal integers (for arrays) or single or double-quoted text literals (for objects).